tokoinofficial/t-chain-payment-sdk/README.md

 }
 ```

-- If you only want create a Qr Code, you can use `generateQrCode` below
+- If you want create a Qr Image (POS QR use case), you can use `generateQrCode` as below
 ```
   final result = await TChainPaymentSDK.shared.generateQrCode(
-      walletScheme: 'walletExample',
+      walletScheme: WALLET_SCHEME,
       notes: notes,
       amount: amount,
       currency: currency,